alisonmcginley/Resume/Resume.md

   <h3>The Bent Brick, Portland, OR</h3>
   <p><u>Restaurant Manager</u> March 2015 - November 2016 <br>
   <ul>
-    <li>Lead a team of service and culinary professionals in delivering exceptional product and service in an upscale environment
+    <li>Led a team of service and culinary professionals in delivering exceptional product and service in an upscale environment
     </li>
   </ul>
 <br>